Where to Stay in Amsterdam?

 The city is world-famous, but smaller than you may think: Amsterdam has just under 800,000 inhabitants.

-Compared with other European capitals it’s pretty compact, especially the more interesting areas in the city center.
+Compared with other European cities it’s pretty compact, especially the more interesting areas in the city center.
 All the better!

 Unfortunately, this doesn’t mean the city’s any cheaper, quite the contrary: Hotels in Amsterdam can be pretty expensive.